 "Yes, sir."
 Nog saluted.

 "Okay," said Quark, "Now that just leaves your appearance."
 He grabbed Jadzia by the shoulders and spun her around.
-When she had stopped spinning, she was cleaned, her hair was brushed and styled, and she was wearing a beautiful gown that looked perfect on her.
-"It'll only last until 2600 hours," Quark warned her, "so you'll have to leave early."
+When she had stopped spinning, she was clean, her hair was brushed and styled, and she was wearing a beautiful gown that looked perfect on her.
+"It'll only last until 2600 hours," Quark warned her, "so I'm afraid you'll have to leave early."

 "Thank you!" said Jadzia, and kissed him on the cheek.
 Quark very clearly blushed.